okl-tools/ptools/README.md

-# ptools - power tools - v0.42
+# ptools - power tools - v0.43
 ### C++ 20 power tools for embedded and linux

+Branch **dev** - devlopment.
+Wrapping more and more old C stuff...

 Bringing modern C++20 to bare metal or RTOS-based embedded systems is challenging. ptools' aim is make a bridge between raw C power and modern C++.